Miguel Fernández (footballer)

-Miguel Fernández Fernández (born 12 August 2000) is a Spanish professional footballer who plays as a midfielder or forward for Segunda Federación club AE Prat.
+Miguel Fernández Fernández (born 12 August 2000) is a Spanish professional footballer who plays as a left winger.

 He made his Segunda División B debut for Cornellà in 2018 before joining English club Birmingham City the following year.
 He returned to the Segunda B in 2021 on loan to Guijuelo.
-Released by Birmingham at the end of the 2020–21 season, he then spent six months with Huesca B and six months with Badalona before joining AE Prat.
+Released by Birmingham at the end of the 2020–21 season, he then spent six months with Huesca B and six months with Badalona before joining Prat.

 Club career

-Fernández was born in 2000 in Gavà, in the Province of Barcelona in Catalonia.
+Fernández was born Gavà, Barcelona, Catalonia.
 He came through the Escola de Fútbol Gavà from 2008 until 2013, when he joined Cornellà.
 He played and scored in the early rounds of the 2018–19 Copa Federación; the goals included an 88th-minute "wondergoal" into the top corner against Teruel in the round of 16.
 After sitting through four Segunda División B matches as an unused substitute, manager Xavi Calm gave him his league debut on 22 December 2018; he replaced Carlos Esteve in the 90th minute of a 3–1 win at home to Ebro.

 As part of the relationship between Cornellà and Birmingham City, Fernández trained with the English Championship club in January 2019 and again during the close season.
 In August, he was given a six-month contract with the intention of continuing his development under Calm, who was appointed head coach of Birmingham's under-23 team in July.
 He scored seven Professional Development League goals during the initial six months, making him joint top scorer (with Odin Bailey), and was rewarded with a new contract to run until the end of the 2019–20 season, with an option for the club to extend it for a further year.
 Before that season resumed after a three-month suspension due to the COVID-19 pandemic, the club took up their option to extend his contract and Fernández was given a first-team squad number.
 He was named among the substitutes for the match at home to Charlton Athletic on 15 July, and remained unused, but made his Football League debut in the last match of the season, coming on in stoppage time of a 3–1 defeat at home to Derby County which left Birmingham in 21st position, one point above the relegation places.